lucasmedeiros-mdx/minify-config/README.md

     }
 }
 ```

 ###Javascript / CSS

-Minify-config uses uglify-js for compacting your javascript and less for compacting your css/less.
-It allows minifying all your scripts to a single one, each key in <code>files</code> tag represents the name the minified file will receive.

-In the default configuration,
-<code>js/jquery.js js/bootstrap.js js/plugins.js js/main.js</code>
+The library allows you to compact both your scripts in js extension, as your stylesheets in [Less] (http://lesscss.org) or css extension.
+You might minify many scripts to a single file, reducing the number of http requests your application requires.

-will be minified to <code>app.min.js</code> inside the folder set in <code>javascript.output.files</code> tag.
+E.g., in the default configuration file, <code>js/plugins.js js/main.js</code> will be minified to <code>app.min.js</code>, and stored in the directory defined in <code>javascript.output.files</code> (js/min) tag.

+Besides a single file, you may configure minify-config for minifying an entire folder in <code>folders</code> tag. <code>folders</code> may receive an Array setting the directories that will be minified, or an regular expression¹.

-<code>javascript.folders</code> and <code>css.folders</code> allow glob expressions for matching your folders.
+[¹] <code>javascript.folders</code> and <code>css.folders</code> allow the use of [Glob](https://npmjs.org/package/glob) expressions for parsing your folders.

-###Html
+### Html

-Minify-config uses Googles's htmlcompressor for compacting your html.
-It's required you have java installed for minifying your html templates.
+Minify-config uses Google's htmlcompressor lib for compacting your html.
+It's required you have Java installed for minifying your templates.

-Html Parser follows Javascript/Css parser syntax.
-Allowing users to minify both single files, or an entire folder, matching files with (html|html|tpl) extension.
+The html parser follows the javascript/css parser syntax.
+Allowing you to compact specific files or entire directories.

-##Applying to your project
+##Applying to your Project

-Place the configurated json file in your root directory (or where you think it's better) with the correct path for your files.
+To use the library in your project you must place the configuration file on the root of your application (or in the directory that you find more appropriate) with the correct path for the files location.

-Now simply run the following from command line:
+###Command Line

+Now just run the process (command line) making sure to be in the directory where the config.json is stored:

->minifyconfig -f config.json
+> minifyconfig -f config.json

+If all paths were set correctly, will be displayed on the screen which processes were executed and which files were generated.

-You might also execute the "automin" file placed in the config directory, which will run the command above.
+> __Windows__: You may also execute the automin.bat file (copy it from the config folder).
+This file will automatically execute the command above.

+**Options**:
+* **-h, --help**     Output usage information
+* **-V, --version**  Output the version number
+* **-f, --file**     Set the configuration file.
+* **-s, --stats**    Show parsed commands in console
+* **-a, --auto**     Automatically check for changes and minify configurated files
+* **-u, --unique**   Parse configuration and minify a single specified file

 ##Sublime Text 2

+It's not required, but Sublime Text editor is highly recommended for improving your development workflow.

-> C:\Users\\&lt;username&gt;\AppData\Roaming\npm\node_modules\minify-config\config
+> C:\Users\<username>\AppData\Roaming\npm\node_modules\minify-config\config

-In your npm folder, there's a snippet for quickly creating your config.json file to your projects.
-Simply apply it to Sublime Text 2, the word "minify" triggers the snippet.

-##Alpha
-Minify-config is still in it's alpha version and the following tasks are being implemented

-###TO DO
-* Web page explaining the config.json file line by line
-* Pre-configured example application + Sublime Fetch Download
-* Sublime package
-    * Snippets for quickly creating your configuration file
-    * Build and execute minify-config directly from Sublime Text
-    * Smart build detecting if the file is in a package and automatically compiling the entire group
-* Unit Tests and TravisCI

-Need something more robust?
-You're probably looking for [Grunt](http://gruntjs.com/).

-##Information
+Check it out <code>Minify.sublime-build</code> and <code>minify.sublime-snippet</code> set in the config folder.

+To make the whole proccess even faster, add the build <code> Minify.sublime-build </code> on your Sublime.
+Just set the default build system as Minify (Tools> Build System) and after that perform the build.
+It's ready, the command will be processed through command line and your files will be generated.

+#####_Comming soon: Sublime Minify Config package_#####

+##Informations

+Access [lmedeiros.com](http://lmedeiros.com) for more informations.

 Copyright (c) 2013 Lucas Medeiros